 affidavits.
 All Chartered Legal Executives have these powers

 but must not use them in proceedings in which they are acting for

-Chartered Legal Executives can also act as claims managers under
+Chartered Legal Executives may be able to act as

-the Compensation Act if regulated by CILEx, and CILEx is a
+claims managers under the Compensation Act if regulated by

-designated professional body for the purposes of regulating
+CILEx is a designated professional body for the purposes of

-immigration advisors.
-As such, CILEx can authorise relevant members
+regulating immigration advisors.
+As such, CILEx can authorise

-who are on the immigration register to undertake immigration and
+relevant members who are on the immigration register to undertake

 Chartered Legal Executives can also give advice on compromise

 agreements.
 A compromise agreement is a legally binding agreement